Urban Forest Management Plan

 Why we need an Urban Forest Management Plan

-The draft plan includes five goals with a total of 58 associated strategies that aim to address the following challenges:
+The Plan includes five goals with a total of 59 associated actions that aim to address the following challenges:

 • Competing uses - Urban forest goals must be balanced with other objectives in West Vancouver.
 Protecting and growing tree canopy will continue to require careful planning and trade-offs (development on private property and transportation routes and infrastructure on public lands).